-ALGEBRA I; ADVANCED ALGEBRA II (2290PY), Grade 9, Full Credit Year Course Prerequisite: Teacher recommendation and Foundations in Algebra or Pre-Algebra This is a two-year math program taught in one year during a two-period block.
-Algebra is taught first during a two-period block.
+ALGEBRA I; ADVANCED ALGEBRA II (2290Y), Grade 9, Full Credit Year Course Prerequisite: Teacher recommendation and Foundations in Algebra or Pre-Algebra

+This is a two-year math program taught in one year during a two-period block.
 Algebra is taught first semester.
 Instruction includes the properties and basic operations of natural numbers, their algebraic and graphical representation, and linear equations.
 Also included is the study of inequalities and systems of linear equations and inequalities.
 Advanced Algebra 2 is taught during the second semester.
 This course includes the study of equations, inequalities, relations, functions, systems of equations, matrices, polynomials, irrational numbers, complex numbers, and conic sections.
-The course also includes the study of higher degree polynomial functions, rational functions, exponential and logarithmic functions, statistics and probability.
-Near the end of second semester students will take the Algebra II Standards of Learning test.
+The course also includes the study of higher degree polynomial functions, rational functions, exponential and logarithmic functions.

+statistics and probability.
+Near the end of second

+semester students will take the Algebra II Standards of